pingcap/tidb-operator/en/enable-tls-between-components.md

         - Add the Issuer created above in `issuerRef`.
         - For other attributes, refer to [cert-manager API](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1alpha2.CertificateSpec).

-        After the object is created, `cert-manager` generates a `<cluster-name>-tidb-cluster-secret` Secret object to be used by the TiDB component of the TiDB server.
+        After the object is created, `cert-manager` generates a `${cluster_name}-tidb-cluster-secret` Secret object to be used by the TiDB component of the TiDB server.

     - Pump